 Iranian and U.S. naval forces have had sporadic and occasional hostile encounters since the 1980s.
-Most encounters – largely by the Islamic Revolutionary Guard Corps (IRCG), not Iran’s regular navy -- involved Iranian harassment of U.S. ships, not live fire.
-Many encounters have occurred in or near the Strait of Hormuz, through which up to a third of the world’s seaborne oil passes.
+Most encounters – largely by the Islamic Revolutionary Guard Corps (IRCG), not Iran’s regular navy – involved Iranian harassment of U.S. ships, not live fire.
+Many incidents have occurred in or near the Strait of Hormuz, through which up to a third of the world’s seaborne oil passes.

-“The activities we typically see from the IRGC Navy are not necessarily activities that are directed by the supreme leader or from the Iranian state, rather irresponsible actions by local commanders on the scene, General Kenneth F. McKenzie Jr., the CENTCOM commander, said on April 27, 2021.
+“The activities we typically see from the IRGC Navy are not necessarily activities that are directed by the supreme leader or from the Iranian state, rather irresponsible actions by local commanders on the scene,” General Kenneth F. McKenzie Jr., then head of U.S. Central Command, said in April 2021.
 U.S. military leaders have long warned that the situation in the Gulf can escalate quickly.
-“I think the big concern here is miscalculation,” General Joseph Votel, then head of U.S. Central Command, told reporters in August 2016.
+“I think the big concern here is miscalculation,” General Joseph Votel, then head of Central Command, told reporters in August 2016.

 The Iran-Iraq War (1980-1988), Iran began targeting commercial shipping in the Persian Gulf two months after Iraq attacked Iran’s oil installation in Kharg Island and several Iranian ships.
 To protect tankers in the Gulf, the United States launched Operation Nimble Archer (October 1987) and Operation Praying Mantis (April 1988).